stratosphereips/zeek-package-IRC/README.md

 ![](figs/formula_per.gif)

 ### Message Word Entropy
-To take into account whether the user is sending the same message multiple times in a row, or whether the message contains limited number of words, we compute word entropy across all messages in IRC connection.
-For computation of word entropy we are using formula below,
+To consider whether the user sends the same message multiple times in a row, or whether the message contains a limited number of words, we compute a word entropy across all of the messages in the IRC connection.
+By the term word entropy we mean a measure of  words uncertainty in the message.
+For the computation of the word entropy, we use the formula below:

 ![](figs/formula_entropy.gif)

-where n represents number of words and pi represents the probability that word i is used among all other words.
+where n represents the number of words, and p_i represents the probability that the word i will be used among all other words.
 ### Username Special Characters Mean
-Average usage of non-alphabetic characters in username.
+We want to obtain whether the username of the user in the IRC communication is random generated or not.
+Therefore, in this feature, we compute the average usage of non-alphabetic characters in the username.

 ### Message Special Characters Mean
-Average usage of non-alphabetic character across all messages in IRC connection.
+With this feature, we obtain the average usage of non-alphabetic characters across all messages in the IRC connection.
+We apply the same procedure of matching special characters for each message as in the previous case - we match non-alphabetic characters by regex, and then we divide the number of matched characters by the total number of message characters.
+Finally, we compute an average of all the obtained values for each message.